ButinVladimir/cyberiada/ROADMAP.md

 Examples of programs:
 - Spoofing programs, for passive money generation.
 Will use unused RAM and cores.
 Server level will increase rewards
-- Side job/contract searching programs, for increasing search multiplier in particular district
+- Side contract searching programs, for increasing search multiplier in particular district
 - Crew member searching programs, for increasing search multiplier in particular district
 - Retaliation prevention programs, for automatically discovering type of retaliation
 - Automatic contract assignment, for specified team of crew members, district and selected contract types and qualities.
 Each selected contract type and quality will require more cores